I think a vivid conversation one can have is how movies can both define and draw out our personality and shape our behavior.

 What Makes It Scary?
 The movie explores, as best it can given the censorship of the times, the animal nature of human sexuality.

 What Makes It Sexy?
-Themes of bondage and submission in the ’80s; at one point Kinski is tied to a bed, which was pretty daring for the times when you think about it.
+At one point Kinski is tied to a bed, which was pretty daring for the times when you think about it.

 * * *

 “From Dusk ’til Dawn” (1996) — This movie arguably launched both George Clooney and Salma Hayek into Hollywood stardom.
 It also gave us the first paring of Robert Rodriguez (directing) and Quentin Tarantino (screenplay) in a passable vampire shoot em’ up.
 What makes this film memorable is Hayek and her almost five minutes of screen time on a stage as the stripper Santanico Pandemonium.

 What Makes It Scary?
 It’s not really scary, but it does have some intentionally funny moments.